-Brett Schaefer began working for WGU in 2011 as a program mentor, and later as a course instructor within the College of IT.
-He currently is a course instructor for the MSCSIA program; specifically, C688, C726, C727, LQT2, and C796.
+Brett Schaefer began working for WGU in 2011 as a program mentor, and later as an instructor within the College of IT.
+He currently is an instructor for the MSCSIA program; specifically, C688, C726, C727, LQT2, and C796.

 Brett has been in the IT industry for over 15 years and focuses on information security and risk management.
 Brett was trained as an iIntelligence analyst in the United States Army, and has previously worked in the security sector (cyber, physical, executive protection) and intelligence community.
 He holds an A.S. in Intelligence Operations, B.A. in Security Management, and a MBA in Security Management.
 Brett is currently pursuing his doctoral degree in Business Administration - Homeland Security Leadership & Policy.